On a class of closed cocycles for algebras of non-formal, possibly unbounded, pseudodifferential operators: Abstract

 \section{Abstract}

 In this article, we consider algebras $\mathcal{A}$ of non-formal pseudodifferential operators over $S^1$ which contain $C^\infty(S^1),$ understood as multiplication operators.
 We apply a construction of Chern-Weil type forms in order to get $2k-$closed cocycles.
 For $k=1,$ we obtain a cocycle on the algebra of (maybe non classical) pseudodifferential operators with the same cohomology class as the Schwinger cocycle on the algebra of Classical pseudodifferential operators, previously extended and studied by the author on algebras of the same type.
-We also prove non-triviality in Hochschild cohomology for $k=2.$

 { MSC (2020) : 17B56, 22E66, 47G30, 58B25, 58J40}

 { Keywords : pseudodifferential operators, cocycle, renormalized traces}